ONSdigital/csvcubed/external-docs/docs/guides/linked-data/units.md

-# Linked units
+# Linking units

 This page introduces some of the *units of measure* that you can use to describe your data.
 It assumes that you have a rough understanding of what linked data is and where you might want to make use of it.

-If you already know which unit you want to reuse but want to find out how to use it, see the guide on [reusing units](./reuse-units.md).
+If you already know which unit you want to reuse but want to find out how to use it, see the guide on [reusing units](../configuration/units.md#linking-a-new-unit-to-an-existing-unit).

-## Units
+## QUDT

 [QUDT's Units Vocabulary](http://www.qudt.org/doc/DOC_VOCAB-UNITS.html#Instances) is the preferred system of units recommended for use with csvcubed.

 Below we list a summary of some of the key units you may wish to use.
 Note that the units listed in this document **are not exhaustive**; if the unit that you want to represent has not been listed below then please refer to [QUDT's Units Vocabulary](http://www.qudt.org/doc/DOC_VOCAB-UNITS.html#Instances) to see if a suitable unit has already been published.
-If not, you may wish to [define a new unit](./reuse-units.md#definind-a-new-unit).
+If not, you may wish to [define a new unit](../configuration/units.md#defining-a-new-unit).

-### Currencies
+## Currencies

 >e.g. average household income in a given region.